danieldanielecki/Thesis-App/README.md

 ## Commands

 + `ng generate app myapp` - generate new application, in Nx there can be multiple applications, and libraries in the same workspace.
++ `ng generate lib mylib` - generate new library, in Nx there can be multiple applications, and libraries in the same workspace.
 + `ng serve --project=myapp` - run local server in production environment, navigate to `http://localhost:4200/` in order to access it.
 Changes are detected automatically, and will server will reload the page once they will be detected.
 + `ng generate component component-name --project=myapp` - generate new component, can be used as `ng generate directive|pipe|service|class|guard|interface|enum|module`.
 + `ng build --project=myapp` - build project.